superherodemigod/status-react/doc/FDROID.md

 This document describes how to update Status APK builds for the [F-Droid](https://f-droid.org/) Android application catalogue.

+# Automated release

+## Pre-requisites

+- A gitlab account
+- A forked copy of the [frdroiddata repo](https://gitlab.com/fdroid/fdroiddata) on your gitlab account.
+- A link to the release published
+- `apkanalyzer` installed

+## Steps

+### Checkout  the release/tag/hash you want to release

+First checkout the branch/commit you want to release

+For example:

+`git checkout release/1.13.x`

+To checkout a release branch.

+Or if you want to release a specific commit:

+`git checkout ${hash}`

+### Run the script

+Run the script making sure you pass your USERNAME and RELEASE_LINK in the env variables:

+For example:

+`env USERNAME=cammellos RELEASE_LINK="https://status-im-releases.ams3.digitaloceanspaces.com/StatusIm-210426-081458-896b58-release-universal.apk" bash scripts/release-fdroid.sh`

+This will update the file, commit and push to the repo.
+After that you can create a PR from the gitlab interface.

 # Intro

 In simplest terms F-Droid requires a YAML file that defines the steps necessary to create a universal unsigned APK build.
 This is achieved by submitting a new app versions into the `metadata/im.status.ethereum.yml` file in the [fdroiddata](https://gitlab.com/fdroid/fdroiddata) repository.